Data Centers in Melbourne

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 9, enabling access to 8 cloud regions.
-Colocated customers benefit from local on-ramps to AWS, Microsoft Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud as of December 2025.
+Direct Cloud On-Ramps: Over 9, enabling access to 8 cloud regions as of January 2026.
+Colocated customers benefit from local on-ramps to AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud.

-Internet Exchange Points (IXPs): Major exchanges such as the Victorian Internet Exchange (VIX) and MegaIX facilitate high-volume local peering.
-These exchanges reduce latency and transit costs for local traffic as of December 2025.
+Internet Exchange Points (IXPs): Major exchanges such as the Victorian Internet Exchange (VIX) and MegaIX facilitate high-volume local peering to reduce latency and transit costs as of January 2026.

-Bare Metal: On-demand physical infrastructure is readily available through global providers such as Latitude.sh and phoenixNAP.
-This allows for rapid deployment without long-term hardware commitments as of December 2025.
+Bare Metal: On-demand physical infrastructure is readily available through global providers such as Latitude.sh and phoenixNAP, allowing for rapid deployment without long-term hardware commitments as of January 2026.

 Power Analysis

-Melbourne’s power grid is transitioning to renewables while maintaining support from a diverse generation base.
+Melbourne’s power grid is currently shifting to renewables while maintaining support from a diverse generation base to ensure stability for industrial users.

-Average Cost Of Power: Industrial electricity ranges from AUD 0.14–0.19/kWh as of December 2025.
-This pricing reflects a generation mix of 45% Coal, 36% Renewables, and 17% Gas.
-These rates keep Melbourne competitive with other major Asia-Pacific metros.
+Average Cost Of Power: Industrial electricity rates are AUD 0.14–0.19/kWh as of January 2026.
+This pricing reflects a generation mix of 45% Coal, 36% Renewables, and 17% Gas, keeping Melbourne competitive with other major Asia-Pacific metros.

-Power Grid Reliability: The grid is well-engineered with redundant transmission paths serving primary industrial corridors.
-Multi-substation support is standard for high-tier data center clusters in the western and southeastern suburbs as of December 2025.
+Power Grid Reliability: The grid is well-engineered with redundant transmission paths serving primary industrial corridors as of January 2026.
+Multi-substation support is standard for high-tier data center clusters in the western and southeastern suburbs.

 Market Access, Business & Tax Climate

-Melbourne provides a stable and regulated environment for digital infrastructure investment.
+Melbourne provides a stable and regulated environment for digital infrastructure investment and regional expansion.

-Proximity To Key Business Districts: Data centers are located near the Melbourne Central Business District and technology precincts in the southeast.
-This proximity is vital for low-latency financial trading and high-frequency data processing as of December 2025.
+Proximity To Key Business Districts: Data centers are located near the Melbourne Central Business District and technology precincts in the southeast as of January 2026.
+This proximity is vital for low-latency financial trading and high-frequency data processing.

-Regional Market Reach: A presence here serves the state of Victoria and provides a reliable failover site for Sydney-based operations.
-This covers a primary population base of over 6 million people as of December 2025.
+Regional Market Reach: A presence here serves the state of Victoria and provides a reliable failover site for Sydney-based operations, covering a primary population base of over 6 million people as of January 2026.

 Tax Advantage For Data Centers: While specific data center tax credits are absent, the business climate is supported by a stable legal framework.
-Strategic investment focuses on long-term capital stability and market access as of December 2025.
+Strategic investment focuses on long-term capital stability and direct market access as of January 2026.

 Natural Disaster Risk

-Drought (6.2): A regional concern that influences long-term water cooling strategies for high-density facilities as of December 2025.
+Drought (6.2): A regional factor that influences long-term water cooling strategies for high-density facilities as of January 2026.